mesopelagique/git-stuff/README.md

 If you already know how to use git, and want to know just how to present your project on github go to [github section](#github)

 ## Create a git project

 ### using command line

-Using a terminal go to your project root and type
+On mac and linux sing a terminal go to your 4d project root folder and write

 ```
 git init .